StartOS Documentation

 Create backups and manage backup targets (network shares).

-start-cli backup create
+start-cli backup create <TARGET_ID> <PASSWORD>

 start-cli backup target list

-start-cli backup target cifs
+start-cli backup target info <TARGET_ID> <SERVER_ID> <PASSWORD>

-start-cli backup target mount <TARGET>
+start-cli backup target mount <TARGET_ID> <PASSWORD>

-start-cli backup target umount <TARGET>
+start-cli backup target umount [TARGET_ID]

 Networking

-Manage gateways, DNS, ACME certificates, and tunnels.
+Manage gateways, DNS, ACME certificates, tunnels, port forwards, and SSL vhosts.

 start-cli net gateway list